tysker/traefik-setup-remote-3sem/README.md

 ## Setup

-### 1. Clone the repository into your server
+### 1. Clone the repository to your server

 ```bash
   git clone https://github.com/tysker/3sem-traefik-setup-remote.git
 ```

-### 2. Create .env file and add your environment variables
+### 2. Create a .env file and add your environment variables

 ```bash
 # Lets-encrypt - Digital Ocean